 (b) the Generator Aggregator for the Dispatch of its Aggregated Generating Units.

-(c) the Dispatchable Demand Customer and the Pumped Storage Demand User in respect of each of their Demand Side Units and Pumped Storage Plant Demand respectively.
+(c) the Demand Side Unit Operator and the Pumped Storage Demand User in respect of each of their Demand Side Units and Pumped Storage Plant Demand respectively.

 (d) the Interconnector Owner for the Dispatch of the Interconnector transfers.